MicrosoftDocs/office-developer-client-docs/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 ![Process Outlook events](media/odc_ol15_ta_SelectingTech_Fig2-4.gif)
 ![Automate Outlook](media/odc_ol15_ta_SelectingTech_Fig2-5.gif)-->

-### Additional scenarios supported by the object model or PIA since Outlook 2007
+### Scenarios supported by the object model or PIA since Outlook 2007

 In addition to the baseline scenarios, if your Outlook solution supports any of the scenarios shown in the following list, and your solution is intended to run on Outlook 2007 or a later version but not earlier versions, you can use the object model or the PIA as well.
 This section specifies the main objects or members that you can use in the Outlook object model to extend each scenario (with the exception of the [IDTExtensibility2](https://docs.microsoft.com/dotnet/api/extensibility.idtextensibility2?view=visualstudiosdk-2017) interface in the Visual Studio automation object model, and the [IRibbonExtensibility](https://docs.microsoft.com/office/vba/api/Office.IRibbonExtensibility) interface in the Office object model, which you can integrate with the Outlook object model).